 Helmut Schmidt was born in Germany, but grew up in the Twin Cities area, graduating from Park High School of Cottage Grove.
 After serving a tour in the U.S. Army, he attended the University of St. Thomas in St Paul, Minn., graduating in 1984 with a degree in journalism.
 He then worked at the Albert Lea (Minn.)
 Tribune and served as managing editor there for three years.
 He joined The Forum in October 1989, working as a copy editor until 2000.
-Since then, he has worked as a reporter on several beats, including education, Fargo city government, business and military affairs.
-He is currently The Forum's K-12 education reporter.
+Since then, he has worked as a reporter on several beats, including K-12 education, Fargo city government, criminal justice, and military affairs.
+He is currently one of The Forum's business reporters.

 - Member for

-- 5 years 2 months
+- 6 years 2 months

 WAHPETON, N.D. — As a school district superintendent you wear a lot of hats: finance expert, manager, leader, teacher, coach.
 In Wahpeton, don't forget to add bus driver to the list.
 Superintendent Rick Jacobson has been driving morning and afternoon bus routes since October, when the district's transportation director quit and they lost a driver, too.
 "It just seemed to be a perfect storm lined up.
 We were in a terrible spot," Jacobson said.
 "I had to learn all the routes real quick."
 Jacobson figured it would be just a substitute gig.
 Not so.

 MOORHEAD, Minn.—A Sabin, Minnesota, man, who authorities say was driving despite having his Minnesota driver's license cancelled, has been charged with criminal vehicular homicide and second-degree manslaughter in the death of a 2-year-old boy in a Jan.
 6 crash, according to Clay County District Court documents.
 Jeremy James Sagvold, 42, was charged Friday, March 2.
 The two felony charges each carry a maximum prison sentence of 10 years, court documents said.